 - Keyes’ name is a reference to the character Keys from E.T. according to writers Jim and John Thomas.
 Both characters were government agents trying to capture alien creatures.

-- Peter Keyes’ son, Sean Keyes, played by actor Gary Busey’s real-life son Jake Busey, also appear in 2018’s The Predator.
+- Peter Keyes’ son, Sean Keyes, played by actor Gary Busey’s real-life son Jake Busey, also appears in 2018’s The Predator.